 Through our Heat, Health, and Equity Initiative, WE ACT for Environmental Justice is finding solutions to extreme heat and the forces of inequity that make the heat more dangerous for our community.
 In the short-term, we are working to make sure our community is aware of the impact of extreme heat, what benefits and programs are currently available, and how to access them.
-We are also working to advance community-driven policy recommendations this summer as we are faced by the additional threat of COVID-19 in our communities.
+We are also working to advance community-driven policy recommendations this summer.

 Our goals for the next three years are to change state policy to allow HEAP (Home Energy Assistance Program) funds to be used to convert homes to cleaner and more efficient forms of cooling, and to increase overall funding for cooling through weatherization and direct cooling funding, such as the purchase, installation, and operation of air conditioners.
 We are also working to promote awareness, increase ease of access, and the overall improvement of New York City’s Cooling Center Program.
 To help achieve these goals, WE ACT will continue to foster growth and engagement in our Climate Justice Working Group, including educational workshops and advocacy training open to all members of the community.